peterszabo79/HangmanGame/README.md

  ![name input](/images/name.jpeg)

  - Welcome screen
-   - Welcom the user and explain the game rules.
+   - Welcome the user and explain the game rules
 ![welcome screen](/images/welcome.jpeg)

  - The winning screen
-   - Congratulate the user if find a right word.
+   - congratulate the user
    - ask for a new game
   ![win](/images/win.jpeg)

  - The lost screen
-   - tell user, had to many wrong guesses
+   - tell user, had too many wrong guesses
    - show the correct word
    - ask for a new game
    ![lost](/images/lost.jpeg)